lzolyomi/Data-Challenge-1-template/README.md

 ## Code structure
 The template code is structured into multiple files, based on their functionality.
-There are six `.py` files in total, each containing a different part of the code.
+There are five `.py` files in total, each containing a different part of the code.
+Feel free to create new files to explore the data or experiment with other ideas.

 - To download the data: run the `ImageDataset.py` file.
 The script will create a directory `/data/` and download the training and test data with corresponding labels to this directory.
     - You will only have to run this script once usually, at the beginning of your project.

 - To run the whole training/evaluation pipeline: run `main.py`.
-This script is prepared to:
+This script is prepared to do the followings:
     - Load your train and test data (Make sure its downloaded beforehand!)
     - Initializes the neural network as defined in the `Net.py` file.
     - Initialize loss functions and optimizers.
 If you want to change the loss function/optimizer, do it here.